IBM/terraform-guardium-datastore-va/modules/aws-rds-mysql/README.md

 - An existing AWS RDS MySQL database instance (version 10.x or above)
 - The user executing the module must have superuser privileges on the database
 - The database must be accessible from the Lambda function (in the same VPC or with proper network connectivity)
+- The database security group must allow connections from Guardium server on port 3306
 - VPC and subnet IDs where the Lambda function will be deployed
 - Access to a Guardium Data Protection (GDP) instance
 - OAuth client credentials for the Guardium API